 My mother is a great storyteller.
 As I was growing up, there was one story in particular that I loved to hear her tell, especially if she told it to someone who had never heard it before ~ because before the story ended the people listening would usually be doubled over in laughter with tears running down their faces.
 (With her permission I am sharing that story with you…)

 When I was two and my sister was a baby, my dad was just out of the military, and my parents were re-inventing our lives in their home state.
 Dad had a new job and mom wanted to start a garden and can vegetables to contribute to the family.

-It was a time when stores were selling more convenience foods, and gardening and canning were not so popular so it was difficult to find the supplies needed to can.
-My great aunt offered to give several old canning jars to my mother if she would be willing to get rid of the old pickles in the jars.
+It was during a time when stores were selling more convenience foods, and gardening and canning were not popular, so it was difficult to find the supplies needed to can.
+So my great aunt offered to give several old canning jars to my mother if she would be willing to dispose of the old pickles in the jars.